xinyi-li7/xinyidg/src/site/notes/Homepage.md

 > ![index.jpg](/img/user/img/index.jpg)

-I'm currently a Postdoc researcher at []() .
+I'm currently a Postdoc researcher at [Pacific Northwest National Laboratory(PNNL)](https://www.pnnl.gov/) .
 I obtained my Ph.D. degree at the [University of Utah](https://www.utah.edu/), I specialize in the analysis of floating point behaviors within high-performance systems.I have the fortune to be advised by [Prof. Ganesh Gopalakrishnan](https://www.cs.utah.edu/~ganesh/).

 Previously, I earned my Master's in Computer Science at [the University of Texas at Dallas](https://www.utdallas.edu/) under the guidance of [Prof. Kyle Fox](https://personal.utdallas.edu/~kyle.fox/).
 I studied on the computational geometric algorithm then and my master thesis is [Approximating the Geometric Edit Distance](https://arxiv.org/pdf/1910.00773.pdf).